Datatab

 AUC value

 Using the ROC curve, we can now also compare different classification methods.
 A classification model is better the higher the curve is.
 Therefore, the larger the area under the curve, the better the classifier.
-And exactly this area is reflected by the AUC value, the Area under the Curve.
+Exactly this area, the Area under the Curve, is reflected by the AUC value.

 AUC value